MarcinWad/RK3328_Uboot_SPI/README.md

 Write kernel to the SPI image and boot it
 =========================================

 Obtaining and compiling the kernel itself is not part of this tutorial.
 This step presumes an existing kernel is provided.
 For example, an RK3328 buildroot could be used to compile a minimal `Image.gz` kernel image fitted into FIT Image.
-The provided [kernel.config](kernel.config) build a ~5Mbytes kernel with options to boot from SPI an use it as RootFS.
+The provided [kernel.config](kernel.config) builds a ~5Mbytes kernel with options to boot from SPI an use it as RootFS.
 After building the image, you will get `Image.gz` and SquashFS rootfs image.

 The following layout presents the possible address ranges ("Bootloader" incorporates the SPI Flash image discussed in previous steps):